JenniferPeterson1203/unit-fundamentals/objects/lesson-notes/readme.md

 - Do objects have the `.length` property?
 Does the answer to the previous question seem reasonable?

 - While bracket notation works for arrays, you can also use a syntax known as dot notation.
-If the key in an array contains no spaces and does not start with a number, you can access its value with a `.` like in the example below.
+If the key in an object contains no spaces and does not start with a number, you can access its value with a `.` like in the example below.

 ```js
 const programmer = {